radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/global-configuration-commands.md

 **Usage:**
 <br> `get-property -name <name> [-instance <instance>]`

+>[!note]
->**Notes – properties that contain a password value do not return with the get-property command.
+>Properties that contain a password value do not return with the get-property command.
 A message is returned indicating, “The property XXX contains a password and cannot be displayed.”

 To list supported SSL cipher suites, use the list-cipher-suites command.